flapjack/flapjack.io/source/docs/2.x/development/roadmap.md

 ### What do we need to do to ship Flapjack 2.0?

-> “Do all the damage we’re going to do before starting the repairing.”
+> “Do all the damage we’re going to do before starting to repair.”

+In order of priority:

 API: